 Avoid injuries by paying attention to where you are walking.
 Learning to recognize and avoid potential hazards saves time, money, and injury.
 Resist the temptation to take shortcuts, because shortcuts are usually not designed for foot traffic and frequently have unstable, shaky, or slippery surfaces.

 If you cannot avoid walking on slippery or wet surfaces, practice walking across them safely.
 Don’t try to run, jump, or slide across slick surfaces.
 Instead, take slow, short steps.
 The smaller the step, the smaller the correction you will need to make if you do slip a little.
 For additional balance, keep your hands at your sides instead of in your pockets.
 Carrying things reduces your ability to regain your balance if you slip.
 Not all surfaces are obviously slippery – remember that a freshly polished floor can be very slick even though it doesn’t usually look hazardous.

 - Burst Pipes

 First, turn off your water at the main valve as soon as possible.
 A single burst pipe can dump multiple gallons of water every minute, so turning off the water source is crucial.
 Next, turn off your electricity and make sure to keep completely dry and away from the water damage until you do so.
 The biggest immediate safety risk during sudden flooding is electrical currents.

-After the electricity is off, call Delta Disaster Services, and then start preliminary cleanup right away.
+After the electricity is off, call Delta Restoration Services, and then start preliminary cleanup right away.
 The longer things stay wet, the more likely that your property and possessions will be permanently damaged or ruined.
 While wearing gloves, pick up everything off your floors and carpets, especially items that contain any dye or coloring.
 Hang up and clothes that are wet, but don’t try to dry out your carpets or home with a vacuum cleaner.
 Delta will be at your door in just two hours or less and will use our state-of-the-art remediation equipment to do the job right.